frmwrk123/frmwrk123.github.io/_posts/2019-02-16-lotr-book-to-film.markdown

 Aragorn tries to keep order but fails.
 Pippin and Merry are running to the wood calling for Frodo.
 Legolas and Gimli, being already friends, move together to search for Frodo.
 Aragorn asks Boromir to at least protect Pippin and Merry.
 Aragorn is going with Sam.
 But Sam cannot keep the pace of Aragorn and falls back.
-He thinks that Frodo needs a boot to get to the other side and runs back to the beach.
+He thinks that Frodo needs a boat to get to the other side and runs back to the beach.
 There he discovers that Frodo is in one of the boats.
 Sam is running into the water and is saved by Frodo, who still has the ring on.
 Frodo takes the ring off, gets Sam aboard and rows back to the shore.